Cameron Harper (soccer)

-Cameron Harper (born November 19, 2001) is an American professional football player who plays as right-winger or right-back for Major League Soccer club New York Red Bulls.
+Cameron Harper (born November 19, 2001) is an American professional soccer player who plays as right-winger or right-back for Major League Soccer club New York Red Bulls.

 Early life

 Harper was born and raised in California to Scottish parents.

 Club career

 Celtic

 In September 2018, Harper signed with Scottish Premiership club Celtic after turning down a college scholarship from UCLA.
 After 13 players were ruled out of the first-team squad due to COVID protocols, Harper made his professional debut, appearing as a starter in a 1–1 draw against Hibernian on January 11, 2021.

 New York Red Bulls

 On March 5, 2021, it was announced that Harper joined Major League Soccer side New York Red Bulls on a transfer from Celtic.
 On April 25, 2021, he made his debut for New York, appearing as a second-half substitute in a 3–2 loss to the LA Galaxy.